mySoftware [Updates]

 Add-ons:

 While SQ01 may still be available on CD as a spare part for some instruments, it’s a “freebie” version of the full-sized SOL2 and XGworks ST sequencers.
-A lot of the software modules are removed, and therefore, SQ01 is nowhere near as complete as XGworks.
-Some modules can be found and installed separately, but sourcing them is a pain, since they were bundled with different equipment:
+A lot of the software components are removed, and therefore, SQ01 may feel nowhere near as complete as XGworks.
+Some modules can be found and installed separately, but sourcing them is not straightforward, since they were bundled with different equipment:

 XG Editor (S08 CD-ROM):